lsst-camera-dh/confluence-yamlizer/README.md

    * PREPARATION prerequisite type is supported.
 CONSUMABLE should work.
 TEST_EQUIPMENT not supported.
 PROCESS_STEP not supported (and in any case not really supported in eT).
 * For Results/Instructions and Results blocks (maps to RequiredInputs and OptionalInputs), one or more tables with cell 0,0 beginning "Label"
    * (8/9/16) Note: For RequiredInputs:Description and OptionalInputs:Description, the character limit has been raised well over the original 255 characters and tested in Raw/Test.
 To be rolled out in Prod soon...
-* For content aimed at the YAML Description tag, enclose content in a Confluence "panel" macro.
+* For content aimed at the YAML Description tag, enclose in a Confluence "panel" macro.

 ### eT Features Not Supported